Skip to main content

 Obtain scanner agent logs

-You can view the scanner agent logs directly by running the following command.
-Replace <container_id> with the ID or name of the container running the scanner agent.
+You can view the scanner agent logs by running the following command.
+Replace <container_id> with the ID or name of the container, for example dsa01 as defined in your compose.yml.

 docker logs <container_id>